MFA in Art

 Graduate Publication

-ECU School of Art and Design is proud to be the home for our MFA students, representing diverse disciplines in creative research.
+ECU School of Art and Design is proud to be the home for our MFA students, representing new media and traditional disciplines in creative research.
 They are innovative thinkers, distinguished makers, and global participants who understand the responsibility of interdisciplinary and civic engagement in defining our visual world.
 This publication captures their voice.

 Faculty mentor: Dan Elliott